 1985 Mario Lemieux O-Pee-Chee RC #9

 This card shows Lemieux in the black Pittsburgh Penguins jersey of the time as he waits for play to begin.
 Investors should look at this card or its Topps counterpart if they want to add a “Super Mario” card to their collection.
 This card can be hard to find in pristine conditions as it tends to have some printing issues, such as being off-centered or having poor edges.

 2005 Alexander Ovechkin Upper Deck “The Cup” RC

 When Alexander Ovechkin and Sidney Crosby entered the NHL in the post-lockout 2005-06 season, it marked the beginning of a new era for the league.
-Since then Ovechkin has proven himself to be one of the deadliest snipers in hockey history as he has constantly terrorized goalies with his howitzer of a shot.
+Since then, Ovechkin has proven himself to be one of the deadliest snipers in hockey history, as he has constantly terrorized goalies with his howitzer of a shot.

 The Upper Deck “The Cup” set has changed the hockey card industry as it was the first set to create a true high-class, premium product.
-In addition to pushing the boundaries of how premium a product they could release, this set had the benefit of having a legendary rookie class that was made possible by the loss of the 2004-05 season to a lockout.
+In addition to pushing the boundaries of how premium a product they could release, this set had the benefit of having a legendary rookie class made possible by the loss of the 2004-05 season to a lockout.

 2005 Sidney Crosby Upper Deck “The Cup” RC #180

 Crosby is one of the best options for investors because of the large aura around him and his celebrity status in Canada.
-He is one of the most popular players to ever play the game and is an icon for an entire generation of hockey players.
+He is one of the most popular players ever to play the game and is an icon for an entire generation of hockey players.

 1951 Gordie Howe Parkhurst RC #66

-Investors who are more interested in vintage cards will definitely find themselves attracted to this card as it doesn’t have the fancy bells and whistles that some of the other cards on this list do.
-No autographs, no jersey patches, just a historic card that has derived its value through time and aura.
+Investors more interested in vintage cards will definitely find themselves attracted to this card as it doesn’t have the fancy bells and whistles that some of the other cards on this list do.
+No autographs, no jersey patches, just a historic card that has derived value through time and aura.